eformat/rainforest-docs/2-platform-work/1-devspaces.md

 1. Login to your DevSpaces Editor.
 The link to this will be provided by your instructor.

-2. FIXME - We are using a private git repository at the moment.
-DevSpaces supports this however we need to first create the credential secret.
-The token will be provided by your instructor.
+2. FIXME - We are using a private git repository for the **rainforest** code at the moment.
+DevSpaces supports this so we need to create a credential secret first.
+The access token will be provided by your instructor.

    ```bash
    export GITHUB_TOKEN=<token>